Orange County

 The NWS warns of the following hazards during the peak storm hours:

-• Isolated strong to severe winds, with gusts potentially damaging up to 45-55 mph
+• Isolated strong to severe winds, with gusts potentially damaging up to 60 mph or higher (5-10% chance)

 • Frequent lightning strikes

-• Locally heavy rainfall that could cause urban, rural, and small stream flooding
+• Locally heavy rainfall that could cause urban, rural, and small stream flooding, despite ongoing drought conditions

-According to the National Weather Service in Melbourne, the strongest storms are expected in the afternoon and evening, with a marginal risk for severe storms continuing.
+According to the National Weather Service in Melbourne, the strongest storms are expected in the afternoon and evening from approximately 2 PM to 9 PM EDT, with a marginal risk for severe storms continuing into Monday.

 Central Florida cities at risk for severe thunderstorms include: